plicease/Archive-Libarchive-XS/README.md

 # SEE ALSO

-The intent of this module is to provide a low level fairly thin direct interface to the libarchive interface, on which a more Perlish OO layer could be written.
+The intent of this module is to provide a low level fairly thin direct interface to libarchive, on which a more Perlish OO layer could easily be written.

 - [Archive::Peek::Libarchive](https://metacpan.org/pod/Archive::Peek::Libarchive)
 - [Archive::Extract::Libarchive](https://metacpan.org/pod/Archive::Extract::Libarchive)